winkatme/dicom2images/README.md

 Most DICOM files contain multiple images in one file.
 This code converts the DICOM images into individual image files.

-Manually enter the folder, DICOM file name, and optionally, the type of image you want to convert to.
+Manually enter the folder, DICOM file name, the type of image you want to convert to (jpg, png, tif), 180-degree rotation (if necessary) and the patient name.

-Note that some Gaussian Blur is applied to make the image look a little smoother.
+Note that a small amount of Gaussian Blur is applied to make the image look a little smoother.

 Based on code from this source: https://pycad.co/how-to-convert-a-dicom-image-into-jpg-or-png/